rosano/sharesnip/os-app/open-guide/text-en.md

 </div>

-*JBXPlayDetailToolbarArchiveButtonText* hides the item from the list unless there is filter text or the *JBXPlayRevealArchiveButtonText* button was pressed.
+*SNPPlayDetailToolbarArchiveButtonText* hides the item from the list unless there is filter text or the *SNPPlayRevealArchiveButtonText* button was pressed.

-*JBXPlayDetailMediaFetchButtonText* fetches the image, metadata, and embed url.
+*SNPPlayDetailMediaFetchButtonText* fetches the image, metadata, and embed url.

-*JBXPlayDetailFormNameFieldText* is the name for the item.
-If this is empty, it will be overwritten when pressing *JBXPlayDetailMediaFetchButtonText*.
+*SNPPlayDetailFormNameFieldText* is the name for the item.
+If this is empty, it will be overwritten when pressing *SNPPlayDetailMediaFetchButtonText*.

-*JBXPlayDetailFormNotesFieldText* can be used for any personal comments.
+*SNPPlayDetailFormNotesFieldText* can be used for any personal comments.
 Any text from a capture box will be placed here.

 *OLSKTaxonomyFieldText* can be used to organize items and make them easier to find.